lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 :::

 ## Internal Functions

+These internal functions can be extended via `override` to add some custom logic.

 :::info Warning
 By deploying an LSP7DigitalAsset contract, there will be no public mint or burn function.